 VSCP uses registers to read and write information to and from a node.
 This article describes the way the addressing of these registers works in VSCP.
 It describes the mapping of registers in the MDF to the node’s application space and the way the application in turn stores these registers.

 So my Siemens WT46W560FG clothesdryer stopped working.
 It gave an error signalling that the condensation tray was full, while in fact it wasn’t at all.
-Checking the internet reveals that this is a very common problem with this type of dryers, so much that it can be considered a design or production flaw.
+Checking the internet reveals that this is a very common problem with this type of dryers, so much that it can be considered a design flaw.
 Siemens wanted over a third of the cost of a new machine to repair my 4-year old machine, so I said no and decided to investigate the problem myself.
 Turns out all is needed to get the machine running again is a (very) thorough clean.
 Here’s the pictures, should you be interested to do this yourself.

 As the C18 compiler is no longer supported by Microchip and the rest of the VSCP group has migrated their code to XC8, I needed to migrate my Mespelare firmware as well.
 This article describes the process.

 I’m using my Nikon D3000 DSLR camera to document my projects for this web site.
 Usually it is trailing around somewhere on my cluttered workbench, which isn’t the best idea for a sensitive and expensive piece of electronics.
 So I decided it deserved its own dedicated space, and bodged up a quick & dirty open cabinet to install it in.

 Before putting the Mespelare board into production, I wanted to do a final proof-of-concept test to make sure the hardware design is 100% correct before ordering the boards and components.
 I wanted my first professional production PCBs to come out 100% perfect, I would hate it to have to bodge up 30 boards…